 - In a large bowl combine all the ingredients except the chocolate chips.
 Stir together until all the oats are evenly covered in the almond butter and the syrups.

-- Transfer the mixture to a greased baking pan.
+- Transfer the mixture to a parchment lined or greased baking sheet.

 - The granola will naturally form clusters, but if you'd like even larger pieces roll about 1 tbsp of the mixture at a time together to form balls.